sbt/sbt-onejar/README.md

 ------------------

-As an example of the structure, here is the contents of `scalaz-example_2.8.1-5.1-SNAPSHOT-onejar.jar`, a package built from the Scalaz SBT examples module.
+As an example of the structure, here is the contents of `scalaz-example_2.8.1-5.1-SNAPSHOT-onejar.jar`, a package built from the Scalaz examples module.

     .
     |-- META-INF